-A Georgia statute requires election officials to compare the signatures of absentee voters on absentee ballot envelopes to the voters' signatures on registration rolls and if the signatures do not match to reject the ballots, subject to voters' ability to cure their ballots.1
+A Georgia statute requires election officials to compare the signatures of absentee voters on absentee ballot envelopes to the voters' signatures on registration rolls and if the signatures do not match to reject the ballots, subject to voters' ability to cure their ballots.2

-In March 2020, pursuant to a settlement agreement, the Secretary of State agreed to require three voting registrars to participate in signature verification before an absentee ballot was rejected and to implement procedures to facilitate voters' ability to cure rejected signatures.
+In March 2020, pursuant to a settlement agreement, the secretary of state agreed to require three voting registrars to participate in signature verification before an absentee ballot was rejected and to implement procedures to facilitate voters' ability to cure rejected signatures.
 The new signature verification regulation was implemented for the 2020 general election.

-- Objectors reportedly will claim that the settlement agreement unlawfully altered the statutorily prescribed process for reviewing signatures, making it much more difficult to challenge signatures that appeared to be invalid. - The Objectors have pointed to a lawsuit filed by Lin Wood which asserted that the settlement agreement is unconstitutional because the Secretary of State unilaterally altered Georgia election laws.2 The Objectors claim that the lawsuit was dismissed by the lower court for largely procedural reasons but that a petition is pending before the Supreme Court. - President Trump has suggested that a substantial decrease in the percentage of absentee ballots rejected in 2020 compared to 2018 demonstrates that the process failed to detect fraudulently cast ballots.
+- Election extremists may claim that the settlement agreement unlawfully altered the statutorily prescribed process for reviewing signatures, making it much more difficult to challenge signatures that appeared to be invalid. - Election extremists have pointed to a lawsuit filed by Lin Wood which asserted that the settlement agreement is unconstitutional because the secretary of state unilaterally altered Georgia election laws.3 The extremists claim that the lawsuit was dismissed by the lower court for largely procedural reasons but that a petition is pending before the Supreme Court. - President Trump has suggested that a substantial decrease in the percentage of absentee ballots rejected in 2020 compared to 2018 demonstrates that the process failed to detect fraudulently cast ballots.

-Both federal and Georgia state courts have rejected the argument that the signature verification procedures adopted after the settlement agreement violate the law and upheld the validity of the procedure used for signature validation in the 2020 election.3
+Both federal and Georgia state courts have rejected the argument that the signature verification procedures adopted after the settlement agreement violate the law and upheld the validity of the procedure used for signature validation in the 2020 election.4

-The courts held that the Georgia statute on signature verification gave the Secretary authority to adopt implementing regulations and that the regulation issued by Secretary Brad Raffensperger pursuant to the settlement is consistent both with the statute and with constitutional requirements.4
+• The courts held that the Georgia statute on signature verification gave the secretary of state authority to adopt implementing regulations and that the regulation issued by Secretary Brad Raffensperger pursuant to the settlement is consistent both with the statute and with constitutional requirements.5